cilium/cilium/Documentation/gettingstarted/k8s-install-aks.rst

-This is achieved using Cilium in CNI chaining mode, with the Azure CNI plugin as the base CNI plugin and Cilium chaining on top to provide L3-L7 observability, network policy enforcement enforcement, Kubernetes services implementation, as well as other advanced features like transparent encryption and clustermesh.
+This is achieved using Cilium in CNI chaining mode, with the Azure CNI plugin as the base CNI plugin and Cilium chaining on top to provide L3-L7 observability, network policy enforcement, Kubernetes services implementation, as well as other advanced features like transparent encryption and clustermesh.